monkeyK1n9/alx-system_engineering-devops/0x02-shell_redirections/README.md

-13-unique is a script that returns the unique entries in a file 14-findthatword is a script that finds a word in a file 15-countthatword is a script that counts the number of times a word appears in a file
+13-unique is a script that returns the unique entries in a file 14-findthatword is a script that finds a word in a file 15-countthatword is a script that counts the number of times a word appears in a file 16-whatsnext is a script that list 3 lines after a search pattern